Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

 \begin{proof} The proof relies on the analytic structure of the Haagerup–Kosaki interpolation and the properties of the modular domain. \begin{enumerate} \item \textbf{Analytic Extension inside the Interval:} The interpolated spaces $L^p(\tilde{\mathcal{M}}, \tilde{\phi}_s)$ are defined via complex interpolation in the strip $0 < \text{Re}(z) < 1$, where $z$ extends the real parameter $s$ into the complex plane.
 Consequently, the structural maps, including the modular conjugations $J_{\tilde{\mathcal{N}}(s)}$, depend analytically on the parameter $s$ within the open interval.
 This implies that for any vector $\xi \in \mathcal{D}_{\text{core}}$, the vector-valued function $s \mapsto \tilde{U}(s)\xi$ is real-analytic in $(0, 1)$.

 \item \textbf{Differentiability at the Boundary:} The differentiability at $s=0$ hinges on the invariance of the analytic core established in Remark~\ref{rem:CorePreservation}.
-Recall that vectors $\xi \in \mathcal{D}_{\text{core}}$ are characterized by the property that their modular flow $t \mapsto \sigma_t^{\tilde{\phi}_0}(\xi)$ extends to an entire analytic function.
-Since the interpolation parameter $s$ corresponds to the analytic continuation of the modular group to the imaginary axis (mathematically relating $s$ to $it$), the existence of the derivative at $s=0$ is equivalent to the existence of the analytic continuation.
-The invariance of $\mathcal{D}_{\text{core}}$ ensures that this analytic structure is preserved along the path, guaranteeing that the limit defining the derivative exists strictly for vectors within this core. \end{enumerate} \end{proof}
+Recall that the core $\mathcal{D}_{\text{core}}$ consists of vectors $\xi$ for which the map $t \mapsto \sigma_t^{\tilde{\phi}_0}(\xi)$ extends to an entire analytic function.
+As established in Definition~\ref{cano_interp_path}, the parameter $s$ governs the non-commutative $L^p$-resolution via $s=1/p$, a structure intrinsically defined by the analytic continuation of the modular flow to the imaginary axis (Wick rotation $t \to -is$).
+Consequently, the derivative with respect to $s$ at the boundary ($s=0$, corresponding to $p=\infty$) is directly generated by the modular Hamiltonian.
+The invariance of $\mathcal{D}_{\text{core}}$ ensures that this analytic structure is preserved along the path, guaranteeing that the strong limit defining the derivative exists for all vectors within this core. \end{enumerate} \end{proof}

-\begin{definition}[The Generator $\tilde{G}$] Motivated by the differentiability established in Lemma \ref{lem:Analyticity}, we define the operator $\tilde{G}$ on the common modular core $\mathcal{D}_{\text{core}}$ as the tangent vector at the origin:
+\begin{definition}[The Generator $\tilde{G}$] Motivated by the differentiability established in Lemma \ref{lem:Analyticity}, we define the operator $\tilde{G}$ on the common modular core $\mathcal{D}_{\text{core}}$ as the infinitesimal generator at the origin:

 \end{definition}

 Finally, we establish the physical validity of this operator.

 \begin{lemma}[Essential Self-Adjointness of $\tilde{G}$] The operator $\tilde{G}$ defined on $\mathcal{D}_{\text{core}}$ is essentially self-adjoint. \end{lemma}